 - Healthy students make good learners.

 - Medi-Cal enrollment and Covered California enrollment utilize the same process.
 Here is information on how to enroll.
+Open enrollment season is underway!
+Here are some important dates to ensure your students are enrolled in health coverage:

 - Smile, California is a great resource to help parents learn about their dental coverage through Medi-Cal.